Geontech/angular-redhawk/README.md

     cd angular-redhawk
     npm install
     npm run build
-    cd ../angular-redhawk-dist
+    cd dist
     npm link

-Then, in your application where you want to use it, remove `angular-redhawk from your `node_modules` and `npm link` the library.
+Then, in your application where you want to use it, link the library:

-    rm -rf node_modules/angular-redhawk
     npm link angular-redhawk

+ > **Note:** If you're using `@angular/cli` for your application, you may need to use `--preserve-symlinks` when running tasks such as `ng serve` or `ng build`.
+For example, add to the app's `package.json`:

+    "scripts": {
+      "start":     "ng serve",
+      "start:dev": "npm run start --preserve-symlinks"
+    }

 ### Publishing